visdesignlab/upset2/packages/userdocs/docs/getting-started/upset2-react.md

 - `allSets`: List of set objects for every set in the dataset.
 Each object requires the following fields:
   - `name` (string): Set id.
 Prepend `Set_` to the set name.
 Ex: `Set_Action`.
   - `size` (number): The size of the set.
-- `selected`: The currently selected row.
+- `selected`: The currently selected intersection.
 This value should not be populated manually, as the data is specific to UpSet 2.0 and automatically generated.

 To export the grammar of an UpSet 2.0 plot programmatically, use the `exportState` function.
 This function has the following parameters:

 - `provenance`: The Trrack object for the provenance being used by the UpSet plot.
 - `data` (optional): The raw data used to generated the plot.
-- `rows` (optional): The processed row data generated by the UpSet data pipeline.
+- `rows` (optional): The processed intersection data generated by the UpSet data pipeline.

 Example of full configuration (grammar) JSON produced for default Simpsons dataset: